Dan Green

 As part of the underwriting sequence, an underwriter may check credit reports for payment history and outstanding debts, verify employment through recent pay stubs or contact the employer directly, and confirm income by examining tax returns and bank statements.

-Additionally, an underwriter may review a property’s value, ensuring it aligns with the loan amount requested.
+Additionally, an underwriter may review a property’s value to ensure it aligns with the loan amount requested.

 When underwriting is complete, the home buyer’s mortgage application is marked approved or denied.